StefanoZiinoC/StefanoZiinoC/README.md

 # Hi there, I'm Stefano Ziino Colanino - aka Tefa 👋

-- Currently I work as a fullstack developer for CDE.
+- Currently I'm freelancer as a fullstack developer.
 - Work with angular, nodejs, mongoDb and mysql.
 - Developing a web application to automate the selection of employees.
 - I'm an active person and eager to learn.